helloturbine/turbine-docs/docs/records/components.md

 ## How to edit the Remote SKU on a Component in Turbine

 The Remote SKU of a component can only be edited on the component details page.
 After navigating to the component details page, select the "Edit" button adjacent to the Remote SKU.
 A modal will pop up with a text box that can be edited.
 Your change will permeate through the app upon saving.
-Please note that RemoteSKUs must be unique so if you encounter an error preventing you from saving, this means that there is another component with an identical remoteSKU.
+Remote SKUs must be unique; if you encounter an error preventing you from saving, this means that there is another component with an identical RemoteSKU.

 ![Order Index Page](../../static/img/remote_sku_component.gif)